-Odds for favorites are denoted by negative (-) sign.
+Odds for favorites are denoted by a negative (-) sign.
 The value represents how much you need to wager to win $100.
 For example, odds of -110 mean you need to wager $110 to win $100.
 Odds of -140 mean you need to wager $140 to win $100.

 If you want the best sportsbook odds for Super Bowl, you should understand how odds are calculated.
 For many players, the odds are a bit of a black box: a mysterious process with unquestionable results.
 In reality, it’s a lot less arcane than you might think.

 There are essentially two types of odds calculations.
 The first is the opening line.
 This is the first value the odds take when initially offered by bookies.
-They’re calculated using historical data, season performances, and sometimes, proprietary algorithms.
+They’re calculated using historical data, season performances, and, sometimes, proprietary algorithms.

 Arbitrage betting can make the best sportsbook odds for Super Bowl games work in your favor.
-Arbitrage betting is all about comparing the odds available at different operators, looking for an arbitrage opportunity.
+Arbitrage betting is about comparing the odds available at different operators, looking for an arbitrage opportunity.

 Opportunities like the one described are very rare but can be spotted by carefully checking each operator.
 Sometimes, operators shift lines to balance their betting books, unwittingly creating these opportunities.

-Now, you just earned a free bet (two, if your second operator also offers a free bet).
-If you repeat this strategy, you’ll get to keep most of the cash from your free bets, risk-free.
+Now, you just earned a free bet (two if your second operator also offers a free bet).
+If you repeat this strategy, you’ll get to keep most of the cash from your free bets risk-free.
 Small commission fees will make the average match bet win about 95% of your stake.